Tuning thresholds

 There are two key ways to manage which data is included in training models:

-• Mark as normal: anomalies are automatically excluded from the set of data that trains models.
+- Mark as normal: anomalies are automatically excluded from the set of data that trains models.
 When users review an alert, they can "mark as normal" for that anomaly to be added back into the set of training data.
-This will cause the threshold will then widen, and similar anomalies will not be alerted to in the future.
+This will cause the threshold to widen, and similar anomalies will not be alerted to in the future.

 After taking either of these actions, it can take several hours before the new thresholds are visible.